 Vern Kaspar became a member of the Indiana Broadcast Hall of Fame in October of 2004 and was still delivering editorials on some of his community radio stations in Frankfort, Indiana and his St. Louis, Missouri operations.
-He owns, with his two sons, four radio stations and an online newspaper.
-He is the station’s CEO and senior political analyst.
+He owned, with his two sons, four radio stations and an online newspaper.
+He was the station’s CEO and senior political analyst.
 For years he delivered editorials five times a week; now it’s whenever he feels a need for one.
 “You will not get Alzheimer’s if you keep your mind doing editorials and talk shows, it’s important to keep active.”

 He served as board member of the National Broadcast Editorial Association, the National Conference of Editorial Writers, and as a member of the International Broadcasters’ idea Bank, an organization of radio broadcasting owners and manager united to share knowledge and uphold standards of broadcasting.